Is Bipolar Disorder in Children Overdiagnosed?

 While we certainly wish that NO children would experience the very difficult symptoms associated with bipolar disorder, citing the increase of diagnoses as 40-fold may be an alarmist way to think of the situation.

-In 2011, a thorough review of the literature on the prevalence of bipolar disorder in children was conducted .
-That metanalysis looked at 12 studies which presented data on the presence of mania or hypomania, as reported in community epidemiological samples, from 1985 to 2007.
+In 2011, Van Meter et al compiled data from 12 epidemiological studies, conducted between 1985 and 2007, which looked at the prevalence of mania and hypomania in children .
 Together the studies accounted for 16,222 children between the ages of 6 and 17.
 Half of them took place in the United States while the other half were from other countries around the world.

-The metanalysis determined that the overall rate of bipolar disorder in children was 1.8%, higher than commonly acknowledged.
+The analysis determined that the overall rate of bipolar disorder in children was 1.8%; a rate that is higher than commonly acknowledged.
 But it also determined that there was no evidence of an increase in rates of bipolar disorder in the community over time nor were there significant differences between the US samples and the non-US samples.
-However, individual studies of the US rates were more variable than the others.
-The studies with the highest rates correlated to the use of the broadest definitions of the disorder; another example of the effect of un-validated boundaries. ( Click here to read “Why Does My Child Have So Many Diagnoses?)

-According to the above metanalysis, there does not seem to be a recent over-diagnosis of bipolar disorder in children.
-There is no doubt that some children who do not have bipolar disorder are being diagnosed as such.
-Many studies show however that under-diagnosis is far more prevalent than over-diagnosis in the adult community.
+There is no doubt that some children who do not have bipolar disorder are being diagnosed as such and this is, of course, a concern.
+But many studies show that under-diagnosis of serious, debilitating, illness which does not meet DSM criteria is far more prevalent than over-diagnosis in the adult community.
 We believe it is likely to be the same for children.
-Given the severity of the illness, any number of children who suffer from it is too many.

 ___________________________________________________________ Moreno C, Laje, G, Blanco, C, Jiang, H, Schmidt, A.B, & Olfson, M: (2007).
 National trends in the outpatient diagnosis and treatment of bipolar disorder in youth.
 Archives of General Psychiatry, 64:1032–1039 Angst J: (1998).
 The emerging epidemiology of hypomania and bipolar II disorder.
 J of Affective Disorders, 50:143-151 Van Meter AR, Moreira AL, Younstrum EA: (2011).
 Meta-analysis of epidemiologic studies of pediatric bipolar disorder.
 J Clin Psychiatry.
 Sep;72(9):1250-6.
 Epub 2011 May 31